GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

       "Subaward Amount is required",
       "Sub award Place of Performance Section - City provided is invalid."
     ]
-  },
-  {
-    "id": "contractNumber:reportingAgency:idvRefrenceNumber:referenceAgencyCode:subawardNumber:subawardDate:subawardAmount:submittedDate",
-    "statusCode": "201",
-    "transactionId": "48e2fad8-7b43-4b62-a870-45b3f250ea72",
-    "timeStamp": "2024-02-20T19:51:24.915968",
-    "subawardReportNumber": "51e2fad8-9b43-4b62-a870-45b3f250ea14",
-    "reportStatus": "Reopened",
-    "message": "Report was saved but failed some validations.
-Please fix the errors and submit an update request.", "errors": [
-      "Subaward Amount is required"
-    ]
-  },
-  {
-    "id": "contractNumber:reportingAgency:idvRefrenceNumber:referenceAgencyCode:subawardNumber:subawardDate:subawardAmount:submittedDate",
-    "statusCode": "400",
-    "transactionId": "48e2fad8-7b43-4b62-a870-45b3f250ea72",
-    "timeStamp": "2024-02-20T19:51:24.915972",
-    "subawardReportNumber": "",
-    "reportStatus": "Not Saved",
-    "message": "Could not save the report.
-Please fix the errors and submit again.", "errors": [
-      "No report found matching the specified parameters for the report."
-    ]
   }
-]
+}
 </pre></code>
 </p>
 </details>

 <details>
-<summary>Example 3: Contracts: Delete (DELETE) request for a Subaward report when only the subawardReportNumber was provided, Published and Reopened reports existed and both were deleted successfully.
+<summary>Example 4: Contracts: Delete (DELETE) request for a Subaward report when only the subawardReportNumber was provided, Published and Reopened reports existed and both were deleted successfully.
 One element is returned for each deleted report. </summary>
 <p>
 <code><pre>
 [